nakednous/nakednous.github.io/source/projects/bias/index.markdown

 # Targeted applications

-Depending on whether or not the user define her own set of actions, targeted applications are:
+Depending on whether or not the user defines her own set of actions, targeted applications are:

 ## Action-less applications